Evidence

 Build Same-Suit Sequences Whenever Possible

 Mixed-suit stacks are legal, but they trap cards because only same-suit descending groups can move together.
-Same-suit runs preserve mobility.
+Same-suit runs preserve mobility, and the opening-board study is a useful reminder that mobility is the real difficulty cliff in Spider.

 - Prefer 9 of spades on 10 of spades over 9 of hearts on 10 of spades.